most-of-us/most-of-us.github.io/information.md

 9) Literature of its own
 - This website contains growing literature to support the Ministry's cause.
 10) Established places of worship
-- Internet, the home of President Timothy Dime
+- Online through the resources provided through this website.
 11) Regular congregations
 - Our members congregate primarily in person, almost daily.
 12) Regular religious services